antoine-sachet/docker-shinyproxy/README.md

 # docker-shinyproxy

-Docker image for Shinyproxy server
+Docker image for Shinyproxy server.
+Just add the yml configuration and run!